 When using RPM or Deb, the downloaded package is a repository package.
 Such a package only informs the package manager where to find the actual installation packages, but will not install them.

 See the Package Manager Installation section for more details.

-How do I get CUDA to work with Bumblebee?
+How do I get CUDA to work on a laptop with an iGPU and a dGPU running Ubuntu14.04?